luckyx314/VB_Webpage/README.md

 # Very Basic Webpage

 A very simple webpage created using vanilla JS, CSS, and HTML.
+Some features are not yet implemented.

-Important Note: This is not mobile friendly, yet.
+Also, Important Note: This is not mobile friendly, yet.